Fatdevil/GolfIQ-YOLO/docs/caddie_strategy.md

 ## Fat-side Bias

 The engine determines a dominant hazard side from MC rates (or an explicit override) and requires a minimum `fatSideBias_m` buffer in that direction.
+Danger side is inferred from MC hazard reasons when directional metadata is present; otherwise we scan hazard labels for keywords.
+If no side can be inferred confidently, no fat-side bias is applied.
 Any candidate that fails to clear the buffer receives an extra penalty that scales with hazard severity and lateral dispersion, nudging the aim further toward the fat side.